-One of the misconceptions about Ear Gear is that it's essentially only for hot summer weather but Ear Gear has a number of benefits for hearing aids in the winter.
-There is a host of winter sports where hearing instruments can be at risk of being damaged by moisture and quite possibly lost.
+One of the misconceptions about Ear Gear is that it's essentially only for hot summer weather, but Ear Gear has a number of benefits for hearing aids in the winter.
+There are a host of winter sports where hearing instruments can be at risk of being damaged by moisture and quite possibly lost.

 Here are examples of how Ear Gear can protect your hearing aids while enjoying winter sports: